Code-Institute-Submissions/the-shamans-cat/README.md

 The following languages, frameworks and tools were used in the development of this site.
 HTML, CSS and Bootstrap provided the basic code for the site.
 Bootstrap classes were used as much as possible to save on writing new code in CSS.

-_NB: The site was developed using the current version at time of development i.e. Bootstrap version: 4.3.1, jquery version: 3.4.1, popper version: 1.15.0, and FontAwesome version: 5.10.0._

 * [**Cloud9 & AWS Cloud 9**](https://www.awseducate.com/signin/SiteLogin) is an online Integrated Development Environment IDE.
 Used as recommended by Code Institute.
 It provides a standardised environment for development.
 It was replaced as the recommended IDE by Gitpod.

 * [**Gitpod IDE**](https://www.gitpod.io/) is an online IDE used as recommended by Code Institute.
 It provides a standardised environment for development.

-* [**HTML**](https://www.w3.org/html/) Hypertext Markup Language is a declarative programming language, used to provide structural elements to web pages.
+* [**HTML**](https://en.wikipedia.org/wiki/HTML5) Hypertext Markup Language is a declarative programming language, used to provide structural elements to web pages.

-* [**CSS**](https://www.w3.org/Style/CSS/Overview.en.html) is a declarative cascading style sheet programming language.
+* [**CSS**](https://en.wikipedia.org/wiki/Cascading_Style_Sheets) is a declarative cascading style sheet programming language.
 Used to provide styling to html elements on a webpage.

 * [**BOOTSTRAP Framework**](https://getbootstrap.com/) is a free, popular, opensource, CSS Framework for developing responsive and mobile-first websites.
 It contains CSS and JavaScript*based design templates for typography, forms, buttons, navigation and other interface components.
 Used to help standardise and speed up development.
 Also provides features I am not yet skilled to create using JavaScript.